Klimaatlas/KAPy-local-example/README.md

 cd TinoPai
 git init
 ```
 2. You may want to create some directories to store your configurations, inputs and outputs.
-To make things a little different from KAPy, we have chosen to call our directories `inputs` and `outputs`.
 ```
 mkdir config
 mkdir inputs